-03 Feb The Stouts: The Where, When, and Why and How of Those Roasty Libations
+03 Feb The Stouts: The Where, When, Why, and How of Those Roasty Libations

 We’re amidst the dark days of craft beer.
 You can argue the point if you like, but the truth stands out.
 Even if we recognize what’s happening and how people are reacting, it’s just going to repeat itself soon.
 Yes, this really is the season of the stout, and people love them.

 It’s certainly true that stouts are more popular in the winter, when a bigger, roastier, higher alcohol beer is what can keep you warm and happy during the cold months.
 But they are becoming popular in the summer now too, so the dark days of craft may be expanding to encompass the entire year…..
 I don’t have a problem with that.

 To be an informed craft beer drinker, one who understands a little bit about what they are drinking and what differentiates one beer from another, it’s important to learn the history and characteristics of the beers you’re enjoying.
 This is particularly true when it comes to stouts because there are several styles within the dark genre.
 They have a long and storied history, and they link several parts of the world together through beer.

 The stout may have been born in Dublin, but more of what we drink today has its direct roots in London.
 From there it traveled around the world and the family diverged to include the seven or eight different siblings that we know today.
 From the dry Irish to the Russian Imperial, it’s a bit hard to believe that these beers all came from the same mother, including that bastard step-child, the pastry stout.
 But who knows though, the pastry stout might be thought of as legitimate over time.